MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-develop-localization.md

  * It is recommended to logically break down the full local functionality set, at a minimum within the above categories.
 This approach provides optimal flexibility for customers to choose what they really need in terms of local functionality while making sure critical pieces of local functionality do not break upgrade processes nor are upgrade heavy.
  * The majority of customers in the local market will need most of the local regulatory features.
 In the category of local regulatory features there will be some features that, even though they are legally required, apply to companies of a certain size, revenue threshold etc. Such situations are opportunities to further logically break down localization apps into smaller focused-functionality sets.
  * Consider separating localization functionality by the frequency of changes to smaller localization apps.
 If, for example, your local feature contains one part that is stable and one part that is frequently changed based on regulation changes, make sure to keep the stable part as one app and the changing part a separate localization app.
 This approach ensures better test coverage, faster response to changes and fewer upgrade issues.
- * Use worldwide frameworks available in [!INCLUDE[d365_bus_central_md](../includes/d365_bus_central_md.md)] (W1) when building features for, for example, VAT Reports, banking formats, Data Exchange, and others where the majority of functionality is common to all countries but there are some local rules or business formats that are extensions of global frameworks or formats.
+ * Use worldwide frameworks available in [!INCLUDE[d365_bus_central_md](../includes/d365_bus_central_md.md)] (W1) when building features for, such as VAT reports, banking formats, data exchange, and others where the majority of functionality is common to all countries but there are some local rules or business formats that are extensions of global frameworks or formats.
 Make sure to familiarize yourself with such frameworks to reduce effort, reuse code, and properly utilize extensibility points and integration events.
 If you notice opportunities for improvements in such frameworks or [missing extensibility points](https://github.com/Microsoft/AL/issues), make sure to [contact us](mailto:d365bcloc@microsoft.com) to work together in improving this.
  * Prepare a setup data RapidStart package for the production company and translate to local language(s).
  * Consider preparing a local demo data RapidStart package for the evaluation company and translate it to local language(s).
  * Prepare setup guides (wizards) for areas that are complex to set up to help users enable, discover and have a good first experience using your localization app.